withoutclass/DavidLeeBot-TT-Bot/README.md

 * Log song statistics and chat entries in a MySQL database
 * Receive and respond to instructions via TCP
 * Manage a waitlist/queue for a room
+* Keep track of the mood and/or theme of a room (set by admins)

 ### Song Awesoming